HalykCoin/HalykCoin/README.md

 ## Introduction

-Halykcoin based on Monero.
+Halykcoin is based on Monero.
 Monero is a wonderful, private, secure, untraceable, decentralised digital currency.
 You are your bank, you control your funds, and nobody can trace your transfers unless you allow them to do so.

 ## About this Project